 With Valentine’s Day approaching, don’t you want to make something positively lovely for your lovely?
 Well, I think I’ve found the perfect dessert to whip up for your valentine if you’re looking for something over-the-top decadent and delicious!
-Whether you and your valentine want to avoid dairy or just love the idea of trying something unexpected, the addition of avocado to this Vegan Dark Chocolate Mocha Avocado Pudding makes for a tasty, romantic dessert to share with your special someone.
+The addition of avocado to this Vegan Dark Chocolate Mocha Avocado Pudding makes for a tasty, romantic dessert to share with your special someone.

 The cocoa powder combines with coconut cream and hot, rich espresso to create the mocha flavor, while the avocado creates a luscious, silky smooth texture.